TweetingCynical/daily-planner-app/README.md

 ### Suggested future changes

-- Add a delete button to remove options from the row and then overwrite saved data;
+- ✅ ~~Add a delete button to remove options from the row and then overwrite saved data;~~
 - Implement an .ics file that can be downloaded to add each event to someone's calendar

 ## License